scidsg/hushline/docs/README.md

 1. Download and install [GPG Suite](https://gpgtools.org/).
 2. Open GPG Keychain.
 3. Click "New" at the top of the window.
 4. Create a key for the email address of your tip line. _You do not have to use your notification email address_.
 Science & Design uses "tips@scidsg.org" for our purposes.
-It's critical to enter an email address that you own which can receive a confirmation email.
+It's critical to enter an email address that you own that can receive a confirmation email.
 5. After creating your key, choose to upload it to a public keyserver.
 You'll need to confirm your email address before it finishes uploading.
-6. On the appropriate prompt during install, enter the address of your uploaded key.
+6. On the appropriate prompt during installation, enter the address of your uploaded key.
 For example, for our key seen at https://keys.openpgp.org/search?q=demo@scidsg.org, we would enter https://keys.openpgp.org/vks/v1/by-fingerprint/D278DD437B275C8668989A4B425C6C74405C3EB1 into the appropriate prompt.

 ### Step 6: Access Hush Line